MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 3. [Nightly builds](#3-install-from-nightly-builds)

 ### 1. Install from PyPI
 As of the CNTK 2.5 release, users can now install CNTK via PyPI.

+If this is your first time installing CNTK via PyPI, we advise that you first uninstall any previous versions:
+`pip uninstall <url>`.

+#### First time CNTK installation
 To install the CPU-only version of CNTK:
 ```
 C:\> pip install cntk